Shopify/react-native-skia/docs/docs/animations/gestures.md

 To track multiple touches use the `useMultiTouchHandler` hook instead - it has the same API as the single touch hook.

+The `useTouchHandler` supports 3 touchstages.

+1. onActive - This callback is called when the you move your cursor/finger.
+2. onStart - This callback is called when touch is first registered
+3. onEnd - This callback is called when you lift your cursor/finger

 ```tsx twoslash
 import {
   Canvas,